emilekoffi/Melocoton/README.md

  FROM `phone_search.phone_search_cleaned`
 ```

-I now have 311 lines, meaning that 4 items were in double
+I have 311 lines, meaning that they're no more duplicates.

 ### A few questions.